 Photo credit: Thierry Dricot

 Belgium-based custom carmaker Krugger has unveiled its latest creation: the Krugger FD.
 This open-top speedster only has a single seat, and is based on the ‘streamline’ Art Deco design philosophy from the 1930s.
 It was commissioned by two businessmen – François Fornieri and André Dupont – and took approximately three years to complete.
 As you might have already guessed, the letters FD stand for the clients’ surname initials.
-Read more for a video, additional pictures and information.

 The current-generation Bentley Continental GT shares the Volkswagen-developed MSB platform with the second-generation Porsche Panamera, and it’s the first production car ever to have an entire body side made from the Super Formed process, or a technique using aluminum which allows more complex, sharply defined body lines.
 The twin-turbocharged W12 engine producing 626 hp and 664 lb-ft of torque helps the luxury coupe accelerate from 0-60 mph in 3.6 seconds and reach a top speed of 207 mph.
 Tuning shop Arden decided to give it an aggressive supercar makeover.
 Read more for another picture and additional information.